project-everest/mitls-fstar/README.md

 - `src/`

-  - `Makefile` `make all` is part of F* regression testing.
-(SI: not known to work right now?)
-    Ideally, one should check that this target succeeds before pushing changes.
-	 This builds the following targets:

-    	- `mitls-lax`      for lax typechecking (legacy) files in `tls-lax`.
-   		- `mitls-redux`    for lax typechecking selected files in `tls` and `tls-lax` (quite brittle).

  - `tls/` In-progress miTLS port.
 A few files have been ported and fully typecheck; others have been left almost untouched since Karthik ported them from mitls-f7.
 The `Makefile` here has two targets that are also part of regression testing:

     - `tls-ver` Full type checking of files that have been ported so far (listed in variable `VERIFY`)
-  		- `tls-ml`  OCaml code generation for files ported so far---generated files go to the `../tls-ml` directory
+    - `tls-gen`  OCaml code generation for files ported so far---generated files go to the `output/` directory

-  - `tls-fs/` Legacy .fs (see also matching .fs7 files in mitls-f7)

-  - `tls-lax/` is a shallow port from .fs to .fst that codegens to OCaml
-  --- but does not compile yet because of missing native dependencies

-  - `tls-ml/` OCaml code generated from tls and tls-lax files.
-Arguably, files here could be built and do not need to be in the repository.

-  - `bug-reports/` Example files for Github issues should be placed here.
+    - `mitls.exe` openssl-like command line client and server.
+See `mitls.exe --help` for details on how to use the tool.

   - `fstar_proof/` an independent POPL'16 example, verifying the state machine in F* (out of date, JK is the expert; it could be moved to FStarLang/FStar).